ctiede/Jet_Supplement/README.md

 ```

 **video_parallel.cpp** will loop through a given directory to find datafiles matching Regular expression *checkpoint.*\\.h5* and use a plotting script to generate correspoinding image in parallel.
+It uses C++ boost library.
 An example PBS script is included.